Jacmel Airport: Facilities

 The airport was originally built to accommodate smaller commercial flight services, but no large aircraft.

 Prior to the January 2010 earthquake there was no air traffic control service at the airstrip, and its ramp area could only accommodate five aircraft at a time.
 The maximum weight an aircraft could have and use the facility was 100,000 lbs.
 The runway was unlit and the airstrip lacked an instrument landing system, radar and other radio navigation aids –used for landings in poor weather.
 As such, it could normally only support good weather (VFR) daylight operations.

 The airport also hosted the local UN MINUSTAH base.

 On September 9, 2010, a new terminal building was inaugurated by Public Works, Transport and Communications Minister, M. Jacques Gabriel, as well as by the General Manager of the Autorité Aéroportuaire Nationale, M. Lionel Isaac.
 The runway had been resurfaced as well (asphalt, 1000 meters).

 Airlines and destinations

-After many months with no scheduled services at the airport, as of 15 April 2022, Sunrise Airways is offering flights between Jacmel and Port-au-Prince three times per week.
+After many months with no scheduled services at the airport, as of 15 April 2022, Sunrise Airways was offering flights between Jacmel and Port-au-Prince three times per week.

-Statistics

 Ground transportation

 Most passengers arrive or depart from Jacmel by car via Route 208 located at the south end of the runway.